 - When Does Season 5 Premiere: Season 5 of The Marvelous Mrs. Maisel premieres on Friday, April 14.

 - Where to Watch: The Marvelous Mrs. Maisel streams on Prime Video.

 - Where to Watch Past Seasons: Seasons 1 – 4 of The Marvelous Mrs. Maisel are on Prime Video.

 How To Watch The Marvelous Mrs. Maisel

-The Marvelous Mrs. Maisel is an Amazon Studios production, meaning it’s currently only available through Amazon Prime.
-However, that makes it free to all Amazon Prime subscribers to watch season 1 now.
+The Marvelous Mrs. Maisel is an Amazon Studios production, meaning it’s currently only available through Amazon’s Prime Video service.
+However, that makes it free to all Amazon Prime subscribers to watch seasons 1 – 4 now.
 If you aren’t an Amazon Prime member yet, they offer a free 30-day trial, and then subscription options include:

 - A video-only plan for $8.99 a month